jlinclabs/jlinx-docs/docs/micro-ledgers.md

 ## Multiple Key Pairs

 Micro Ledgers have two keypairs `Host Keys` and `Owner Keys`.
-The host keys are heald by the host and the owner keys are heald by the owner.
+The host keys are held by the host and the owner keys are held by the owner.

 The host keys are used to validate each entry into a micro ledger at the transport level.